Paternity Leave Guide for Employers

 In many cases, fathers may request to take annual leave after the baby is born.
 Such requests should be handled in the usual way for time off work for holidays, meaning you can accept or refuse on the basis of business need.
 Likewise, the employee may ask to take time off unpaid, for example as dependants’ leave, but again this must be agreed with you first.

-Leave for adoption
+1. Paternity Leave for Adoption

 For all adoptions, an employee will need to have taken their Paternity Leave within 56 days of the placement date.